What Can You Do with a Business Degree? 10 In-Demand Jobs (2024)

 • Monitoring and improving SEO

-This role might be a good fit if: You’re a team player with a natural curiosity about why people do what they do.
+This role might be a good fit if you’re a team player with a natural curiosity about why people do what they do.
 You’re equal parts creative and analytical.
+To become a marketing manager, consider enhancing your creative and problem-solving skills.
+As a marketing manager, it’s important that you have strong communication skills to communicate your research findings and create effective marketing strategies.

 Read more: What Can You Do with a Marketing Degree?
 11 Job Paths

-As an accountant or auditor you work with organizations to keep their financial records accurate, up to date, and in compliance with industry regulations.
+As an accountant or auditor, you work with organizations to keep their financial records accurate, up-to-date, and in compliance with industry regulations.
 While accountants often prepare financial records and reports, auditors verify the accuracy of those documents.
-You do this by:
+Accountant job responsibilities include:

 • Examining financial records for accuracy and compliance